KevinMakherana/Cybersecurity-Virtual-Lab/README.md

 ## Phase 1 Summary

-All virtual machines were successfully deployed and configured using NAT networking to provide internet access for installation and updates.
+All virtual machines were successfully deployed and configured using NAT networking to provide internet access for software installation, updates, and initial setup activities.

-This phase establishes the base environment for further network segmentation and security testing.
+This phase established the foundation required for network segmentation, connectivity testing, and future security assessments.

 ---